1999 New Brunswick general election

-The 1999 New Brunswick general election was held on June 7, 1999, to elect 55 members to the 54th New Brunswick Legislative Assembly, the governing house of the province of New Brunswick, Canada.
+The 1999 New Brunswick general election was held on June 7, 1999, to elect the 55 members of the 54th New Brunswick Legislative Assembly.

 Campaign

 The election marked the debut of both Camille Thériault and Bernard Lord as leaders of the Liberals and Progressive Conservatives respectively.
 It was Elizabeth Weir's third general election as leader of the New Democratic Party.

-Thériault's Liberals were widely expected to win a fourth majority government from the outset of the campaign, and opinion polls showed them leading by double but Lord's Tories were able to capitalize on the issue of highway tolls and use it to portray the Liberals as arrogant.
-Lord made an effective wedge issue on tolls, saying they were unfair to people who lived near the toll booths and had to drive through them daily and also as an example of arrogance and uncaring from the Liberals.
-Lord then pledged to implement 20 of his key promises in his first 200 days in office, he styled this as "200 Days of Change", a message which was modelled on the Contract with America and the Common Sense Revolution, and it resonated with voters.
+Thériault's Liberals were widely expected to win a fourth majority government from the outset of the campaign, with opinion polls showing them leading by double-digits.
+However, the PCs were able to capitalize on the issue of highway tolls and use it to portray the Liberals as arrogant.
+Lord made the tolls an effective wedge issue, saying they were unfair to people who lived near the toll booths and had to drive through them daily.
+Lord then pledged to implement 20 of his key promises in his first 200 days in office, styled as "200 Days of Change", a message modelled on the Contract with America and the Common Sense Revolution, and it resonated with voters.
 Another disadvantage for the Liberals was the loss of former premier Frank McKenna, who had retired after 10 years in office in 1997.
-McKenna was very popular and Thériault had difficulty shaking negative comparisons between himself and his predecessor.
+McKenna was widely popular and Thériault had difficulty shaking negative comparisons between himself and his predecessor.

 Following a huge surge in the final weeks of the campaign, Lord became Premier with his party winning its largest majority in the history of New Brunswick.
-Lord's tories also won the majority of Acadian seats, something the PC Party in New Brunswick had struggled to do in the past.
+Lord's PCs also won the majority of Acadian seats, something the party had struggled to do in the past.

-Lord's win was 44 of 55 seats, at 80% a huge majority, was viewed as remarkable by all parties.
-Thériault, who came off in the campaign as cold and uncharismatic, made what pundits thought was his best speech of the campaign on election night when he said "the people of New Brunswick have spoken, and the people of New Brunswick are never wrong".
-However, Lord's massive victory caused a domino effect which resulted in the defeat of many Liberals who had been viewed by pundits as undefeatable.
+At 80% of the legislature, Lord's 44-seat landslide victory was viewed as remarkable by all parties.
+Thériault, who came off in the campaign as cold and uncharismatic, delivered what pundits thought was his best speech of the campaign on election night when he said "the people of New Brunswick have spoken, and the people of New Brunswick are never wrong".
+Furthermore, Lord's massive victory had a coattail effect that resulted in the defeat of many Liberals who had been viewed by pundits as undefeatable.